rudzy123-zz/PythonBasics/README.md

 # PythonBasics
-This Tutorial is to teach myself the basic ideas in python
+This Tutorial is to teach myself small basic things one can do in python